cederig/finder/README.md

 ## Features

-- Search for strings in one or more files.
+- Search for a single string or multiple strings from a file.
 - Recursive search in directories.
-- Display of the line number and the content of the matching line.
+- Display of the line number, the matching pattern, and the content of the matching line.
 - Progress bar during the search.
 - Search statistics (number of matches, elapsed time, etc.).
 - Parallel processing for faster searches.